 HP Labs has developed a multiplayer gaming platform primary for economics experiments.
 This platform supports a flexible scripting language that allows the researchers to program in the concepts of games.
-The core scripting language was implemented on decentralized, module-based software architecture.
+The core was implemented scripting language on module-based decentralized, software architecture.
 This system is scalable in three primary dimensions: complexity of the games, ease-of-programming and the size and number of games running at the same time.